- Visitors must be able see how they reached a particular point so that they can:

 Page Title: Unit Title - Northwestern University

 The title is one importent element for Search Engine Optimization (SEO).
-For a full explanation on how this relates to SEO, see the Search Help FAQs.
+For more about how the title and other format elements contribute to SEO, see Optimizing Your Content for Search.

 See How-to's for search box implementation.